sashank5644/LlamaIndex-History-Project/Option_1_README.md

 Open RAG.py file inside src/Backend

-<u>First Time Running Application</u>
+**First Time Running Application**

 If it is your first time either running **this** file (RAG.py)/following this option (**Option 1**), it is likely that you haven't vectorized the history data and stored it in the database.
-In order to do so make sure that any lines between where it says "If you are running for the first time / did not store embeddings in vector store" is uncommented.
+In order to do so make sure that any lines between where it says "If you are running for the first time / did not store embeddings in vector store" is **uncommented**.

-Then make sure the lines between "If embeddings already stored in vector store" are commented
+Then make sure the lines between "If embeddings already stored in vector store" are **commented**

 This is because the application is set to use the vector embeddings for sythesizing a response, and since it is your first time running the application, you will need to embed the data and store them in the vector store, so that future simulations won't need you to reembed all the data.